 Participating in the Deferred Prosecution Initiative and getting clean is certainly a rewarding effort, but some people may be better served to fight the criminal charges and have them completely dismissed with no requirements.
 You should always have an experienced lawyer look at your case to determine the best possible way for you to move forward that will require the least of you and expose you to the most minimal amount of risk.

 If you were arrested for any kind of drug offense in Grand Prairie, Fort Worth, Arlington, or a surrounding area of Tarrant County, you should not wait to seek legal representation.
-The Law Offices of Richard C. McConathy is ready and able to defend you against all kinds of drug charges.
+The Law Offices of Richard C. McConathy are ready and able to defend you against all kinds of drug charges.

-Our firm is dedicated to helping people achieve the most favorable outcomes to their cases.
+Our firm is dedicated to helping people achieve the most favorable outcomes for their cases.
 Call (817) 422-5350 or contact us online to have us review your case and really discuss everything you are dealing with during a free consultation.